How we're making our gyms safe for you

 Yes, we are in the unique position to be able to utilise the ventilation expertise that we have gained through operating our hospitals safely across the UK to prevent the risk of infection.
-In collaboration with our Consultant Microbiologist, the Hospital Infection Prevention teams, our Ventilation Authorising Engineer and the Property Department, we can assure all of our members that the ventilation systems in all our clubs operate to Health and Safety Executive and government guidelines for reopening our gyms.
+In collaboration with our Consultant Microbiologist, the Hospital Infection Prevention teams, our Ventilation Authorising Engineer and the Property Department, we can assure all of our members that the ventilation systems in all our centres operate to Health and Safety Executive and government guidelines for reopening our gyms.

-Government gym re-opening guidance emphasises that ventilation is an important part of mitigating the transmission of COVID-19, and that ventilation systems should provide 100% fresh air and not recirculate air – this is how our ventilation system will operate in our clubs.
+Government gym re-opening guidance emphasises that ventilation is an important part of mitigating the transmission of COVID-19, and that ventilation systems should provide 100% fresh air and not recirculate air – this is how our ventilation system will operate in our centres.
 On hot days this may result in an increase in the temperature in our gyms.

 Visiting the gym